-- have published no fewer than ten (10) original Canadian titles, of which no more than 25% are authored by employees, principals, or directors of the company*
+- Has in print no fewer than four (4) original titles by Canadian creators, no more than 25% of which are authored by principals or directors of the firm;

-- have been in operation for at least two years from the date of publication of its first original title
+- Has been in operation for at least two years from the date of publication of its first original Canadian title;

 - Subscribes to and is willing to work on behalf of the purposes and objectives of ACP.

 * “Professionalism” is understood to comprise activity involving the independent selection, editorial development and production of manuscripts; entry into contractual agreements with authors or copyright holders; marketing, sales and distribution of books published under the firm’s imprint; and an assumption of the majority of the financial risk and investment in pursuing these activities.